en-chang/bowling/README.md

-NSFW

-Hey so this is just a personal project so if you are professionally looking at this please don't.
-(Unless you're super curious and just want to unbiasly see how I write)
+This is a little program that serves as bowling calculator that I quickly put up together in a few days.

 This is a program I made for a party.
-Part of the party includes bowling but because we are in quarantine we are bowling inside an apartment.
-I made this silly program to keep track of our scores.
-The NSFW part is just rude condescending language when people gutter ball.
+Because we are in quarantine we are bowling inside an apartment and I didn't like some of the calculators online.
+I did decide to make this program last minute so it is extremely rushed, but I feel like it proves that I can code quickly to get to a solution.
+I probably won't bother to make it DRY etc because I have no purpose to anymore, but thought it was worth talking about.

+The hardest challenges was hard coding an algorithm to deal with Strikes, Spares, Doubles, Turkeys, and any combination of those options back to back.
+Realistically it wasn't too difficult to code but learning the rules was the "harder" part.

 Thanks!

+P.S.
+The party was a success!